Young woman reading a book

 image of black dots

 Earning a dual degree from an MBA/MPH program is meant for individuals interested in combining the education from a public health master’s degree with the business training provided by an MBA program.
 This dual degree can help you achieve your career goals in upper management in the healthcare industry.
-If your dream is to work with public health agencies, insurance companies, hospitals, or other medical research organizations, an MBA/MPH degree will help make your aspirations a reality.
+If you dream of working with public health agencies, insurance companies, hospitals, or other medical research organizations, an MBA/MPH degree will help make your aspirations a reality.

 Healthcare careers are not limited only to doctors and nurses; healthcare management professionals are needed to ensure that the processes of the health system run smoothly.
 Working in healthcare is a great career move, as The Bureau of Labor Statistics “projects employment for medical and health services managers to rise 18% between 2018 and 2028, much faster than average.”